What is Dry Rot?

 A dry rot outbreak can look remarkable, with extensive growths of white and cream/grey fungus and also strands and orange fruiting bodies.
 However, by the time this is uncovered the damage is done.
 So how can you tell if there may be an earlier stage of Dry rot growing in your home?
 To help you we’ve separated the subtle early things to look out for, from the actual diagnosis of the fungus directly; it’s better to avoid an outbreak or catch it early and here’s how to do that.

-To protect your home from Dry Rot or to check for potential sources, or locations of hidden decay, check the following:
+To protect your home from Dry Rot or to check for potential sources, or locations of hidden decay, check below:

 There are lots of similarities between the many wet rots and Dry Rot.
 However only Dry rot will have the following features: